WoNoMute/wonomute.github.io/_drafts/2019-01-14-What-old-mammals-can-teach-us-on-open-source-technologies-and- ourselves.md

 In the meantime, the 'Fediverse Ecosystem' evolved.

 ## Decentral and open web?
-Peer to peer, Mastodon and the Fediverse
+Mastodon and the Fediverse
-The Fediverse ecosystem is not a website to sign up to.
-Instead you will find hundreds of independent open source websites and servers powered by citizens all around the world that are in fedaration with each other without being owned by any single company.
-Each of them is an installation of software which supports one of the federated open web protocols like ActivityPub, Ostatus or XXMP.
+mThe Fediverse ecosystem is not a website to sign up to.
+Instead you will find hundreds of independent open source websites and servers powered by citizens all around the world that are in fedaration with each other without being owned by any single company. "(M)aximizing interoperability between nine different systems, possibly more Each of them is an installation of software which supports one of the federated open web protocols like ActivityPub, Ostatus or XXMP.
 No matter where you register you’ll be able to connect and associate with friends and users of other servers from the Fediverse in a free, decentralised manner.
 As decentralization is way harder to imagine because the nodes and dots creating this web are differing from one to another it might be the best to imagine writing an email from different services.
 They also rely on the same type of p2p (peer to peer) protocol even though the email adresses have different domain names.

 The most popular website from the Fediverse is called 'Mastodon'.
 Eugen Rochko started to develop Mastodon, named after an old mammal from the ice age that 'browses' for its diet, it can run on different nodes/servers/instances.
 The so called 'toots', 500 character messages remind a bit on Twitter and it's tweets.
 Indeed, Rochko mentioned he sought to build something like similar to Twitter, but with better features.
 The people, servers or instances you follow appear in your multi-columned timeline, even though they are from different websites.
 Everything related to Mostodon can be found on GitHub.